zqf0722/python-web-worm-application/README.md

 # python-web-worm-application
-Use web worm to grab GDP data from the national statistic site and store it in database using MySQL, then draw a map using matplotlib.
+Use web worm to grab the weather data and create a user interface for people to look for the weather of the city they choose.

-Using tools:
-matplotlib, numpy, pymysql, requests,